Group finds 66 hate groups in Florida

 JACKSONVILLE, Fla. - A group that tracks hate groups has made a list, pinpointing the locations of them.

-The Southern Poverty Law Center released a map in 2017 showing where 954 hate groups operate in America and where each is stationed across the country.
+The Southern Poverty Law Center released a map in 2017 showing where hate groups operate in America and where each is stationed across the country.
+There are currently 954 hate groups operating in the U.S.

 The groups vary from neo-Nazi, white nationalist, KKK, anti-Muslim and black separatist groups.